f3d-app/f3d/doc/libf3d/04-LANGUAGE_BINDINGS.md

 ## Java (experimental)

-If the Java bindings have been generated using the `F3D_BINDINGS_JAVA` CMake option, the libf3d can be used directly from Java.
+If the Java bindings have been generated using the `F3D_BINDINGS_JAVA` CMake option, the libf3d can be used directly from Java >= 17.
 You can import the `f3d.jar` package and use the provided Java classes directly.
 Make sure to set `java.library.path` to the path where the JNI library is built.
 Here is an example showing how to use libf3d Java bindings: